bareos/bareos/docs/manuals/source/Appendix/BareosPrograms.rst

 .. warning::

-   If you use :command:`bextract` under Windows, the ordering of the parameters is essential.
+   If you use :command:`bextract` under Windows, the order of the parameters is essential.

 To use :command:`bextract`, the Bareos Storage Daemon must be installed.
 As bextract works on tapes or disk volumes, these must be configured in the Storage Daemon configuration file, normally found at :file:`C:\\ProgrammData\\Bareos\\bareos-sd.conf`.
 However, it is not required to start the Bareos Storage Daemon.
 Normally, if the Storage Daemon would be able to run, :command:`bextract` would not be required.